Hungary

 - Snippet from Wikipedia: Hungary

 Hungary is a landlocked country in Central Europe.
-Spanning 93,030 square kilometres (35,920 sq mi) of the Carpathian Basin, it is bordered by Slovakia to the north, Ukraine to the northeast, Romania to the east and southeast, Serbia to the south, Croatia and Slovenia to the southwest, and Austria to the west.
-Hungary has a population of 9.5 million, mostly ethnic Hungarians and a significant Romani minority.
-Hungarian is the official language and Budapest is the country's capital and largest city.
+Spanning much of the Carpathian Basin, it is bordered by Slovakia to the north, Ukraine to the northeast, Romania to the east and southeast, Serbia to the south, Croatia and Slovenia to the southwest, and Austria to the west.
+Hungary lies within the drainage basin of the Danube River and is dominated by great lowland plains.
+It has a population of 9.6 million, consisting mostly of ethnic Hungarians and a significant Romani minority.
+Hungarian is the official language, and among the few in Europe outside the Indo-European family.
+Budapest is the country's capital and largest city, and the dominant cultural and economic centre.

-In the interwar period, after initial turmoil, Miklós Horthy ascended as a determining politician, representing the monarchy as regent in place of the Habsburgs.
+Reeling from the aftermath of the war, Hungary endured turmoil in the early interwar period, culminating in the nationalist conservative regime of Regent ruler Miklós Horthy.
 Hungary joined the Axis powers in World War II, suffering significant damage and casualties.
-As a result, the Hungarian People's Republic was established as a satellite state of the Soviet Union.
-Following the failed 1956 revolution, Hungary became comparatively freer, but still remained a repressed member of the Eastern Bloc.
-In 1989, concurrently with the Revolutions of 1989, Hungary peacefully transitioned into a democratic parliamentary republic, joining the European Union in 2004 and being part of the Schengen Area since 2007.
-Since the election of Viktor Orbán in 2010, Hungary has undergone democratic backsliding becoming an illiberal democracy and hybrid regime.
+It was occupied by the Soviet Union, which established the Hungarian People's Republic as a satellite state.
+Following the failed 1956 revolution, Hungary became comparatively freer but remained a repressed member of the Eastern Bloc.
+As part of the Revolutions of 1989, Hungary peacefully transitioned into a democratic parliamentary republic.
+It joined the European Union in 2004 and the Schengen Area since 2007.

 - Snippet from Wikipedia: Hungarian notation